Motivation and overview

 Eukaryotic gene regulation

 Controlling which genes are expressed in a cell and to what levels at any particular time is the most fundamental layer of cellular regulation.
 This highly controlled process is orchestrated by proteins called transcription factors, which are able to recognise specific sites on the DNA, and by interacting with other proteins and the transcriptional machinery, increase or decrease the transcription rate of genes.
 In eukaryotic genomes, any given gene is regulated by many transcription factors that act in combination.
 We are studying the principles that govern such combinatorial control of transcription, and are particularly interested in the interplay between transcription factors and chromatin dynamics.
-This work is mainly centered on biophysical models of gene regulation based on the "linear framework" formalism developed by the Gunawardena group.
+I started this work focusing on biophysical models of gene regulation based on the "linear framework" formalism developed by the Gunawardena group, and we have recently started investigating how to combine these mechanistic models with deep learning models in order to extract knowledge from high-throughput genomic datasets.
+We are currently collaborating with the Velten group (CRG), Zeitlinger group (Stowers) and Lenstra group (NKI) on this topic.

 Past research